josephhmltn/Treadmill_Business_Analysis/README.md

 ## Methodology
 Each analysis was conducted using Python with key steps:

-- Descriptive statistics for numeric and non-numeric data.
-- Visualizations to understand distributions and relationships.
-- Correlation analysis to identify potential links between variables.
-- Cluster analysis to discover patterns and groupings in the data.
 - **Data Exploration:** Initial exploration of the dataset to understand the distribution and characteristics of various features.
-- **In-Depth Product Analysis:** Focused analysis on the 'Product' column, comparing different treadmill models.
+- **In-Depth Product Analysis:** Focused analysis on the Products, comparing different treadmill models.

-## Key Findings
+## Exploratory Data Analysis

 The dataset showed a slightly higher number of **male** participants compared to **females**.